juliozinga/FIWARELab-monitoringAPI/README.md

 ## Installation Manual

-The recommended procedure is to install follow the Nodejs standard:
+The recommended steps for installing this tool are:

-1. install NodeJs (and also [npm](https://www.npmjs.com/) ), there are several guides or tutorial about that.
-User can install it from the official repositories or please have a look at the [Nodejs download section](https://nodejs.org/download/))
+1. install NodeJs (and also [npm](https://www.npmjs.com/) ), there are several guides or tutorials about that.
+User can install it from the official repositories: ["Nodejs download section"](https://nodejs.org/download/)
 2. configure the file api.cfg with the proper values (i.e. samples temporal validity range, KP endpoint information)
 3. install the dependencies
 ..* npm install